 The Design Solution

-The 699,654-square-foot (65,000 square meters), 220-bed north tower expansion houses centers of excellence for: cardiology, oncology, neuroscience, orthopedics, surgery, burn and intensive care.
+The 699,654-square-foot (65,000-square-meter), 220-bed north tower expansion houses centers of excellence for: cardiology, oncology, neuroscience, orthopedics, surgery, burn and intensive care.
 The facility features the latest technologies including: a hybrid OR, cath lab, clean room pharmacy, large clinic lab, linear accelerator and invasive/noninvasive cardiac diagnostics.
 Other amenities include health and wellness medical retail, oncology radiation therapy, a 500-car parking deck, simulation training lab and teaching auditorium.
 Programming, Planning and Design were developed concurrently to streamline the process effectively.

 The building embraces Al-Ahsa community and Al Moosa brand.
 Public spaces on the ground level unfold even before entering the building.
 A three-story high glass façade graciously welcomes visitors into the building.
 The ground level hosts food, retail and respite spaces, reinforcing a sense of hospitality and reducing anxiety upon arrival.